 |IPv4 Netmask||drop-down menu||mandatory if DHCP is left unchecked|

 |Auto configure IPv6||checkbox||check only if DHCP server available to provide IPv6 address info|

 |IPv6 Prefix Length||drop-down menu||required if input IPv6 address|

 This screen also allows you to configure an alias for the lagg interface.
 If you wish to set multiple aliases, click the "Add extra alias" link for each alias that you wish to configure.

-Figure 5.3d: Editing a Member Interface
+Figure 5.3d: Editing a Member of a lagg

 Table 5.3b: Configuring a Member Interface

 |LAGG Interface group||drop-down menu||select the member interface to configure|